charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### THE SUB-ROLE ANNOTATIONS OF SIMU_REAL_WORLD_OBJ
 A simu_real_world_obj can be various things, include abstract realities.
 Don't believe simu_real_world_obj, in clprolf, could only represents concrete objects like car.
 Everything that is not a computer as worker job, and has methods, is, in clprolf, a simulation of a real_world object.
 So, abstract notions, should be in such kind of clprolf classes.
 To ease understanding and smart compatibility with classical object oriented used classes, clprolf has introduced annotations.
-This annotations is designed to be used on a simu_real_world_obj declaration.
-Thus, @Design_role, @GUI_role, @Human_expert, are precisions you can add in your simu_real_world_obj, for better understanding of your interpretation and vision.
+These annotations are designed to be used on a simu_real_world_obj declaration.
+Thus, @Design_role, @GUI_role, @Human_expert, etc, are precisions you can add in your simu_real_world_obj, for better understanding of your interpretation and vision.
 But they are not mandatory.
-And these annotations doesn't enforce the reader to use the same interpretation.
+And these annotations don't enforce the reader to use the same interpretation.
 These annotations are also available as a optional enum value "role", in @Simu_real_world_obj clprolf framework for java.

 @Design_role : controllers, services, and so on, are understood, in clprolf, as design roles.
 A controller is supposed to control the job between several entities, services are supposed to supply or design a service, and so on.
 These objects are designed to have a role in a software architecture, and are comparison with the abstract function they play.
 But they stay abstractions, and do not precisely give a job at the computer as worker, they don't precise inherently the underlying algorithm.
 So you can add @Design_role annotation, but these classes could be seen as another abstraction, for example a human expert for an MVC controller.